๐Ÿพ Colorado Pet Forms: Pet Agreement Addendum Lease Extension Bedbug Disclosure All CO Forms

 โ„น

 State laws vary on what fees are permitted.
 Some states cap pet deposits within the overall security deposit limit; others allow separate pet deposits, pet fees (non-refundable), or pet rent (monthly).
 Verify your state’s rules.
-Colorado has no statutory cap on pet deposits separate from the security deposit.
+Colorado does cap pet charges.
+Under C.R.S.
+38-12-106 an additional pet security deposit may not exceed three hundred dollars and must be refundable, and pet rent may not exceed thirty-five dollars per month or one and one-half percent of the monthly rent, whichever is greater.
+A refundable pet deposit also counts toward the two-month security deposit maximum in C.R.S.
+38-12-102.5.

 ๐Ÿ“‹4.
 Pet Rules and Tenant Responsibilities